cswclui/katacoda-scenarios-1/mstran-005/step03.md

  ```
 ![Simple Query](mstran-005/assets/graphql-query-02.png)

-You're now ready to register to the message server that is internal to the GraphQL API in order to receive notifications when the status of a seat changes in the API.
+You're now ready to register to the message server that is internal to the GraphQL API in order to receive notifications when the status of a seat changes.
 The formal term in GraphQL for registering with the message server is `subscribing`.
+(Go [here](https://dgraph.io/docs/graphql/subscriptions/) to learn more about GraphQL Subscriptions.)

 ### Subscribing to the Message Server